 When the server arrived, I thought I would fire it up “as is” to start with, simply to see it boot and verify it was working.
 It did, and it was, but my goodness it was a noisy bugger!
 So that got stripped down in pretty short order.

-The motherboard easily went into the case, but the first fly in the ointment was the PSU.
+The motherboard easily went into the desktop case with very little reconfiguration of standoff posts needed, but the first fly in the ointment was the PSU.
 The old PSU in the tower case has a single 4 pin EPS CPU power connector (in addition to the standard 24-pin ATX connector), whilst this server board needs two 8-pin EPS connectors (plus the 24-pin connector).
 Fortunately my spare desktop PC had a 600W semi-modular PSU in it with both an 8-pin EPS and a 4+4-pin EPS connector, plus the 24-pin, so I grabbed that and ordered a like-for-like replacement.

 With the motherboard mounted in the case, and the 600W PSU connected, it was time to fire it up and it worked first time – the POST succeeded and I was able to go into BIOS.
 Yay!